SeaQL/seaql.github.io/SeaORM/docs/05-basic-crud/02-select.md

 #### One to Many / Many to Many

 Using the [`find_with_related`](https://docs.rs/sea-orm/*/sea_orm/entity/prelude/struct.Select.html#method.find_with_related) method, the related models will be grouped by the parent models.
-To achieve this, the query is ordered by Cake's primary key.
 This method handles both 1-N and M-N cases, and will perform 2 joins when there is a junction table involved.

 ```rust
 let cake_with_fruits: Vec<(cake::Model, Vec<fruit::Model>)> = Cake::find()